Yusufhaji/presentation/presentation.md

 * Solow model predicts that, other things equal, “poor” countries (with lower Y/L  and K/L) should grow faster than “rich” ones
 * If true, then the income gap between rich & poor countries would shrink over time, causing living standards to “converge.”
-* In real world, many poor countries do not grow faster than rich ones.
-Does this mean the Solow model fails?
+* In real world, many poor countries do not grow faster than rich ones
+* Does this mean the Solow model fails?
 -------------------------------------------------------------------------------------